amazonsx/archives/leetcode/max_points_on_a_line/README.rst

 NOTE:
-int the map, you can count the current start point into the count or not.
+In the map, you can count the current start point into the count or not.
-If you donot count it inside, some variables initial value should be considered carefully
+If you do not count it inside, some variables' initial value should be considered carefully